Jabreezy7/Project2/README.md

 This project was created for my CS447 Computer Organization and Assembly Course, where I had the amazing opportunity to dive deep into the intricacies of game design and the assembly language programming.

-In this demo video level 1 took me 38 moves to complete—see if you can solve it in fewer moves! 🧩
+In this demo video, level 1 took me 38 moves to complete—see if you can solve it in fewer moves! 🧩

 https://github.com/user-attachments/assets/e87fed7f-2e83-49ec-9a58-10c96a5728ef